 Recently, an improved structured state-space sequence model (S4) with a selective scanning mechanism, Mamba, gives us hope.
 The selective methodology of Mamba can explicitly build the correlation among image patches or pixels.
 Recent studies have witnessed the effectiveness and efficiency of Mamba in various domains such as spatial and temporal.
-Therefore, we believe that introducing Mamba into its unexplored Fourier space to correlate different frequencies will improve image deraining.
+Therefore, we believe that introducing Mamba into its unexplored Fourier space to correlate different frequencies will be advantageous for improving image deraining.